 There’s a full band sound behind the songs, but it’s still Halverson’s voice that rings out over the band.
 At times his voice soars above a bed of roots instruments, as in “Comfort Me,” and at times he sings in a hushed croon, as in “Miss Ruth,” a song written for his beloved grandmother.
 It’s the kind of voice that cuts through the usual noise that surrounds us.
 Like the open vistas of The Plains, Josh Halverson’s voice invites quiet contemplation.
 That’s the sound of his roots.

-Recently Halverson has signed with Spectra Music Group.
-He also has received "Artist of the Year" & "Best Folk Recording" at the 17th Annual Native American Music Awards, was named "Artist of the Year" at the Country Music Awards of Texas for 2018, and was a finalist on NBC's The Voice Season 11.
+Recently Halverson has received "Artist of the Year" & "Best Folk Recording" at the 17th Annual Native American Music Awards, was named "Artist of the Year" at the Country Music Awards of Texas for 2018, and was a finalist on NBC's The Voice Season 11.